 Time is money and as the construction industry continues to get busier around the country, plumbers need to find ways to save both.
-Unfortunately, in recent years many contractors have been duped by deceptive advertising claims stating that PEX is faster and cheaper than CPVC and while the PEX manufacturers have benefitted from this false perception – plumbers across the country have left thousands of dollars on the table.
+Unfortunately, in recent years many contractors have been duped by deceptive advertising claims stating that PEX is faster and cheaper than CPVC.
+While the PEX manufacturers have benefitted from this false perception, plumbers across the country have left thousands of dollars on the table.

 These might sound like bold statements coming from America’s leading CPVC manufacturer – and you’re justified to wonder how we can back up such daring claims.
 The great news for you is, you don’t have to take our word for it – you can find the evidence in the words of our competitors and independent 3rd party experts.